antil-samarth/Disease-prediction/Data/README.md

 ## Patient Description

-Each patient in each of the 3 sets has the following attributes:
+Each patient in sets has the following attributes:
    - **AGE**: the age of the synthesized patient.
    - **SEX**: the sex of the synthesized patient.
    - **PATHOLOGY**: name of the ground truth pathology (`condition_name` property in the `release_conditions.json` file) that the synthesized patient is suffering from.